ProgSoc/ProgComp2024/comp/sudoku/prob.md

 ![Sudoku Example](https://upload.wikimedia.org/wikipedia/commons/e/e0/Sudoku_Puzzle_by_L2G-20050714_standardized_layout.svg)

 ## Input
-The input is a 9x9 array of comma separated values. **0 represents an empty square** and 1-9 are filled in squares.
+The input is a 9x9 array of comma-separated values. **0 represents an empty square** and 1-9 are filled in squares.
 ```
 0, 2, 0, 0, 0, 0, 0, 0, 0
 5, 0, 0, 1, 0, 9, 0, 7, 0